tijszwinkels/bluesky-marbles/README.md

 - Open [here](https://tijszwinkels.github.io/bluesky-marbles).
 - [This is a pretty preconfigured one](https://tijszwinkels.github.io/bluesky-marbles/?fraction=1&size=0.5&words=hate%3A6cd926%2Clove%3A4f2aa4%2Chappy%3A0000ed%2Csad%3Ac4a4ce&onlySelected=true&timeout=91).
 (And, yes! - Love and happiness still wins!)

 This is animation of marbles falling in a glass vase.
 Each message on [Bluesky](https://bsky.app/) fitting the filter criteria is a single marble.
+View the text in a marble by hovering the mouse over it.

 Starting the app, no words are selected and every message gets a different color.
 On the right pane, counts of the different words in the jetstream are tracked.
 You can put a global filter at the top.
 By default, it's only showing 1% of all messages.
 Change the 'message fraction' configuration to change that.